A month ago,

 At the end of the night,

-When I was drunk,
+When I was cold and alone,

 I texted this girl a thousand miles away with a series of texts that basically said,